pszemraj/confectionary/README.md

 ## About

 The primary focus of this repo is to provide a simple, easy to use, and extensible PDF creation tool.
-The initial use case for this project was to convert transcribed speech to a PDF for reading & review, such as in the [vid2cleantxt](https://github.com/pszemraj/vid2cleantxt) project.
-Relevant features in PDF Confectionary include:
+T Relevant features in PDF Confectionary include:

-- Automatic paragraph separation
+- Automatic paragraph separation via the ``textsplit`` module
-- TOC generation & links to TOC entries on each page (click on footer)
+- Fast navigation through generated PDFs via links between TOC to chapters & footer links back to TOC.
 - Keyword extraction for each txt file

-PDF Confectionary was initially designed as a command-line tool, but it can also be used as an installable Python module.
+The initial use case that inspired this project was the need creating clean output documents for reading & review from speech transcription in the [vid2cleantxt](https://github.com/pszemraj/vid2cleantxt) project.
+PDF Confectionary was initially designed as a command-line tool, but also provides a Python API for more advanced use cases.

 ---